Indigenous artists re-imagine convocation regalia

 The University of Manitoba engaged Indigenous artists to update the Chancellor’s and President’s convocation regalia, altering one of the institute’s oldest traditions to serve as a visual demonstration of UM’s commitment to reconciliation.

 The new robes were designed by Beverli Barnes with artist Jackie Traverse [BFA/09], an Ojibwe woman from the Lake St. Martin First Nation, designing the floral motifs.
-Barnes then sewed the robes, including the embroidery of Traverse’s motifs, after which the robes were beaded by a third artist, Shannon Denney-Edwards, a Canadian of Métis, French and Islandic decent.
+Barnes then sewed the robes, including the embroidery of Traverse’s motifs, after which the robes were beaded by a third artist, Shannon Denney-Edwards, a Canadian of Métis, French and Islandic descent.

 “I graduated in 2009 and never did I ever imagine that I would be asked to design the President’s and the Chancellor’s convocation robes,” Traverse says.
 “I think that it shows the willingness to learn, make changes and to be open to dialogue and creating changes for everybody….Indigenous artists really need to be represented and more included in all institutions, all places across the country, because we are on native land, right?
 So we should be represented and we should be included.
 And it’s the artists that will do that for the people.”